-Red Tip Photinia (P. fraseri) – A good evergreen hedge plant.
-Great for blocking the neighbor’s view or as a privacy windbreak wall.
+Red Tip Photinia (P. fraseri) – As the name suggests the tips of this plant are red almost year-round.
+It is a good looking evergreen hedge plant that is dense and grows quickly.
+Great for blocking the neighbor’s view or as a privacy windbreak plant.
 If left alone they will grow up to 12 ft. tall and about 8 ft. wide.

 You can reduce watering times after the fourth season of being planted.
 15 minutes every other day during the hot summer months is good.